Clinton chairman turns up heat on FBI

 - The Clinton campaign boss called the FBI chief's conduct "inappropriate"

-In an interview with CNN's Jake Tapper on "State of the Union," Podesta complained that the FBI should have investigated enough to know exactly what it was dealing with before announcing the investigation.
+In an interview Sunday with CNN's Jake Tapper on "State of the Union," the Clinton campaign chairman complained the FBI should have investigated enough to know exactly what it was dealing with before announcing the review.

 "He might have taken the first step of actually having looked at them before he did this in the middle of a presidential campaign, so close to the voting," Podesta said.